-9.5 However, although not defined as 'reasonable', the Parish Council has requested that the assessment looks at the technical attributes of the options to enable a comparison, should the examiner not consider that this ruling applies here.
-A summary of the assessment is contained in Table F below.
+9.11 This ruling has since been reaffirmed by the ruling on the St. Ives Neighbourhood Plan (EWHC 2817) of November 2016.
+However, although not defined as 'reasonable', the Parish Council has requested that the assessment looks at the technical attributes of the options to enable a comparison, should the examiner not consider that this ruling applies here.

-9.6 Option A is based on a spatial strategy that grows the village beyond its western boundary on either side of Didcot Road.
-In the Site Assessments Report, this option includes sites coded as 001 and 002.
+9.12 Option A is based on a spatial strategy that grows the village beyond its western boundary on either side of Didcot Road.
+In the Site Assessments Report, this option includes sites coded as 001 (Martin's Field) and 002 (Rectory Meadow).
 Option B is based on a spatial strategy that grows the village beyond its southern boundary, i.e. properties on Brightwell Street and down Mackney Lane.
-This option includes site 013.

-9.7 Option C is based on a spatial strategy that grows the village beyond its northern boundary between the A4112 and High Road and includes sites 005, 006, 007 and 011.
-Option D is based on a spatial strategy that grows the village beyond its eastern boundary at Slade End to the Wallingford bypass and includes site 012.
-It is noted that land has been made available for its assessment by the District Council for housing development in each of these locations.
+This option includes site 014 (The Haycroft).
+Option C is based on a spatial strategy that grows the village beyond its northern boundary between the A4112 and High Road and includes sites 005 (Triangle Piece), 006 (Green Hill), 007 (North of High Road), 011 (Sotwell Manor Fruit Farm) and 012 (Five and Half Acres).
+Option D is based on a spatial strategy that grows the village beyond its eastern boundary at Slade End to the Wallingford bypass and includes site 013 (Slade End Fields).
+All the sites that have been made available for assessment by the District Council for housing development lie within one of the spatial options.